Meet the Team

 Anna Fearon is a Photographer, Director & Writer living in South London.
 Her work centres on exploring identity, telling nuanced stories exploring Black and queer identity.
 Anna initially started as a photographer and her practice has broadened into film, working on short films and music videos.
 She is a previous artist in residence with Hypha studios supported by art council during which she presented her solo exhibition Colour + Movement.
 She also facilitates film workshops for young people, and community focused projects.
 She is currently in early stage development for her first feature film.

 Gordon Seabright (he/him)

 Gordon Seabright is Chief Executive of Creative Land Trust, a charity tackling the loss of creative workspace for artists and makers in the UK.
 Before that he led environmental charities for a decade, most recently as CEO of the Eden Project, following periods at the helm of the national cycling charity and the Royal Horticultural Society.
-Outside work he is a trustee of a development charity operating in East Africa and a museum and garden in Hampshire, NED of a Local Enterprise Partnership and a community orchard in Cornwall, a Fellow of the Linnean Society and an Honorary Fellow of University of Exeter Business School.
+Outside work he is a trustee of a development charity operating in East Africa and a trustee of parkrun Global, as well as being a Fellow of the Linnean Society and an Honorary Fellow of University of Exeter Business School.

 Nicholas Stavri (he/him)